gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

 | - Requires more practice        | - Removes human error               |
 +---------------------------------+-------------------------------------+

-Neglecting driver practice to Constant driver training
+Neglecting driver practice → Constant driver training
 ------------------------------------------------------

 .. important:: A persistent problem with new teams is neglecting driver practice.
 Drive practice is to be done throughout the season, **not the week before competition.**